atyvaert/ML--predicting-hotel-prices/README.md

 and a penalty term are added to the minimization problem.

 1.3.1 RIDGE REGRESSION
-In ridge regression the penalty term is defined as the square of the Euclidean norm of the coefficients.
+In ridge regression the penalty term (l2 norm) is defined as the square of the Euclidean norm of the coefficients.
-The optimal λ was found by performing 10-fold cross validation and used to train a ridge model.
+The optimal λ was found by performing 10-fold cross validation and used this λ to train or ridge model.
 This resulted in a RMSE of 32.33805.

 1.3.2 LASSO REGRESSION
 The difference between lasso and ridge is that for lasso the penalty term is defined as the sum of the absolute values of the model coefficients.
-Here, 10-fold cross validation was also used to find the optimal λ.
+Here the same method was as for ridge to find the optimal model.
 This resulted in a RMSE of 30.71731.

 2 NON-LINEAR MODELS